Engaging Patients Living with Heart Failure

 - Set digital framework for Big-5 chronic condition management services

 Second, we embarked on insight gathering mission across the consumer, operations, and technology to better understand limitations, expectations, and opportunities.
 We conducted 16 ethnographic consumer interviews to learn what Heart Failure meant to consumers, how they expected to be communicated with, and other factors that directly or indirectly influenced their decision-making.
-We also held operations focus groups and working sessions to learn about different types of consumers from their perspective, as well as what works well and doesn’t.
+We also facilitated clinical operations focus groups and working sessions to learn about different types of consumers from their perspective, as well as what works well and doesn’t.
 From a technology and experience standpoint, we created a service blueprint that laid out all touch points, processes, and flows to be used throughout our initiative.

 Third, we synthesized our insights, themes, and design principles in order to make informed decisions about consumer touch point design, messaging, user experience, etc. We carefully examined and redesigned each touch point, adding new interactions where necessary, and removing non-value add interactions.
 We redesigned the outreach marketing, scripting, supporting education materials, remote patient tablet/app user experience, and created a new website landing page.